We are now accepting applications for the Spring 2024 semester!

 - Helping students become independent learners by encouraging students to develop ownership of their sessions and not allowing them to rely on the tutor for their success in the course.

 Benefits of becoming an academic mentor include:

-- Pay starting at $14/hr (including paid training and prep time) with opportunity for advancement
+- Pay starting at $14/hr (including paid training and prep time) with opportunity for advancement and flexible hours

 - Service to the UW community